AlexOrlek/ATCG/README.md

 By default, the number of threads is 1, but multi-threading is recommended to reduce computing time; the number of threads to use is specified using the `-t` flag; the value must not exceed the number of threads available on your machine.
 By default, breakpoint distances and alignment length distribution statistics are not calculated.
 Calculation of breakpoint distances (measuring structural similarity) is specified using the `--breakpoint` flag.
 Calculation of alignment length distribution statistics is specified using the `--alnlenstats` flag.
-The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.
+The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.<br>
-For all-vs-all comparison, the distance metric(s) used to build tree(s) can be specified in a space-separated list using the `-d` flag; by default, DistanceScore_d8 and DistanceScore_d9 are used, producing 2 correpsonding trees.
+For all-vs-all comparison, the distance metric(s) used to build tree(s) can be specified in a space-separated list using the `-d` flag; by default, DistanceScore_d8 and DistanceScore_d9 are used, producing 2 corresponding trees.
+The tree building method(s) can be specified using the `-m` flag; options are: 'dendrogram', 'phylogeny', 'none'.
+By default, a dendrogram is built using [hierarchical clustering](https://www.rdocumentation.org/packages/fastcluster/versions/1.1.25/topics/hclust) with the complete linkage method.
+If the phylogeny option is provided, a phylogenetic tree will be built using the balanced minimum evolution method ([Desper and Gascuel 2002](https://www.ncbi.nlm.nih.gov/pubmed/12487758)).
+If the none optiion is specified, then no trees will be built.
+If both dendrogram and phylogeny options are provided in a space-separated list, then trees will be constructed using both methods.

 `atcg.py -s genomes.fasta -o output-directory -t 8 --breakpoint --alnlenstats` runs the pipeline using 8 threads, with calculation of breakpoint distances and alignment length distribution statistics.